Breakfast Burritos in Foil

 Step Seven: Assemble Burroitos

-This is what I do when we assemble the breakfast burritos.
-I set the flour tortillas out so they are ready to fill.
-If you are having a party, each person can make their own burrito.
-Today, I’m making several to store in foil to freeze so we can reheat them later.
-They really taste great reheated, and it comes in handy to have a few in the freezer when you’re in a pinch for a quick breakfast treat.
+When we assemble the breakfast burritos, I set the flour tortillas out so they are ready to fill.
+If you are having a party, everyone can make their burrito.
+Today, I’m making several to store in foil and freeze so we can reheat them later.
+They taste great reheated, and having a few in the freezer is handy when you’re in a pinch for a quick breakfast treat.

 Assemble the ingredients